March 3-5, 2020

 This meeting occurs in mid-July in a centrally-located city voted on in November.
-In 2019, the meeting will take place in Chicago, IL.
+In 2020, the meeting will take place in Oklahoma.
 The agenda includes advocacy, the upcoming conference, governance/membership issues of concern, and approval of the implementation plan for the coming year.

-Held in conjunction with the annual National Humanities Conference, the 2019 board meeting will take place in Honolulu, HI and focuses on a review of the annual Federation evaluation survey results and preparation for the annual business meeting.
+Held in conjunction with the annual National Humanities Conference, the 2020 board meeting will take place in Indianapolis, IN and focuses on a review of the annual Federation evaluation survey results and preparation for the annual business meeting.
 It includes a breakfast the Sunday morning of the conference.

 New board members are voted in during the November Annual Business Meeting and start that next January.
 This year we welcomed a new chair and five board members: Susan McCarthy, Chair (OK), James Burke (MA), Eva Caldera (DC), David Pettyjohn (ID), endawnis Spears (RI), and Brenda Thomson (AZ).

 The Federation conference committee includes members from the Federation board, NHA, the conference host council, and other councils.
 The committee is responsible for developing and issuing a call for session proposals, selecting speakers, and planning special events.